classiebit/eventmie-pro-docs/resources/docs/3.0/admin/administration.md

 <a name="contacts"></a>
 ## Contacts

-All the contacts that are submitted from the front-end contact us page, can be seen on the Admin Panel.
+All contact form submissions from the front-end "Contact Us" page are accessible in the Admin Panel for easy follow-up and customer support.